-New Orleanians love to talk about which restaurants are the best, and tourists are always looking for the best places to eat.
+With a rich tradition of fine dining, New Orleanians love to talk about which restaurants are the best – and tourists are always looking for the best places to eat.
 This reputation was built by a collection of restaurants that morphed New Orleans into a dining mecca.

-One of the five oldest restaurants in the country, Antoine’s is known for classic dishes like Oysters Rockefeller or Eggs Sardou.
-The second-oldest restaurant in New Orleans, Tujague’s is a French Quarter restaurant known for its shrimp remoulade and brisket po-boys.
+One of the five oldest restaurants in the country, Antoine’s is known for classic dishes like Oysters Rockefeller and Eggs Sardou.
+The second-oldest restaurant in New Orleans, Tujague’s, is a French Quarter restaurant known for its shrimp remoulade and brisket po-boys.
 Both of these iconic eateries opened in the 1800s.

 Last but not least, Commander’s Palace is one the city’s most widely known and historically significant places to eat.
-Known for its $.25 martinis for Friday lunches, Sunday Jazz brunches, and luxurious dinners, this is a favorite spot for celebratory occasions.
+Known for its $.25 martinis during Friday lunches, Sunday Jazz brunches, and luxurious dinners, it is a favorite spot for celebratory occasions.

-As well-known as New Orleans’ fine dining establishments are, restaurants of all types are found throughout the region.
-Most restaurants are in neighborhoods throughout the region and bring high caliber meals to the table without a high price point.
+As well known as New Orleans’s fine dining establishments are, restaurants of all types are found throughout the region.
+Many restaurants are located in residential neighborhoods, and bring high-caliber meals to the table without a high price point.

-Some of these options have been around for decades: Middendorf’s in Manchac for catfish, Central Grocery in the French Quarter for a muffaletta, R&Os in Bucktown for a roast beef po-boy, Rocky & Carlo’s in Chalmette for macaroni and cheese, Mandina’s on Canal Street for soft shell crab meuniere, Mosca’s in Avondale for Southern Italian dishes.
-And dozens more classic establishments that have helped define our culinary palates.
+Some of these high-quality, low-cost options have been around for decades: Middendorf’s in Manchac for catfish, Central Grocery in the French Quarter for a muffaletta, R&Os in Bucktown for a roast beef po-boy, Rocky & Carlo’s in Chalmette for macaroni and cheese, Mandina’s on Canal Street for soft shell crab meuniere, Mosca’s in Avondale for Southern Italian dishes – and dozens more iconic establishments that have helped define our culinary palates.

 Cocktails and Spirits

-Finding a drink in New Orleans is an easy task made possible by an endless number of bars ready to serve a cocktail, glass of wine, or beer.
+Finding a drink for any occasion in New Orleans is an easy task made possible by an endless number of bars ready to serve a cocktail, glass of wine, or beer.